vorobev-andrew/Claims360/README.md

 # Claims360: Unified Claims Management with Databricks Lakehouse

 ### Theme
-Leveraging the Databricks Lakehouse platform to integrate siloed healthcare reimbursement data into a governed **medallion architecture pipeline**, providing real-time visibility and predictive insights that extend beyond Epic’s native capabilities.
+Leveraging the Databricks Lakehouse platform to integrate siloed healthcare reimbursement data into a governed **medallion architecture pipeline**, providing real-time visibility and predictive insights that extend beyond individual data sources' native capabilities.

 ---

 ## Business Need
 Healthcare billing teams face persistent challenges with **delays and denials** due to data siloes across EHR exports, clearinghouse responses, and payer remittance files.
-Even as EHRs like Epic improve their reporting and denial dashboards, key gaps remain:
+Even as EHRs improve their payer integrations and reporting and denial dashboards, key gaps remain:

-- **Limited scope**: Dashboards reflect only what Epic ingests, not the entire claims ecosystem.
+- **Limited scope**: Dashboards reflect only what the EHR ingests, not the entire claims ecosystem.
-- **Latency**: Reports often refresh overnight, preventing real-time visibility.
+- **Latency**: Reports refresh on a nightly basis, without support for data streaming and real-time visibility.
 - **Siloed operations**: Clearinghouse feeds, payer portals, and call center data remain disconnected.
-- **Rigid modeling**: Difficult to extend Epic’s data model for novel KPIs or predictive use cases.
+- **Rigid modeling**: Difficult to extend the EHR’s data model for novel KPIs or predictive use cases.
 - **Governance limitations**: Controls are clinical/operational but not built for analytics across teams or organizations.

 As a result, finance and operations teams lack the **timely, multi-source insights** needed to reduce denials, accelerate appeals, and improve margins.

 ---

-## Project Goals: Differentiated Value Beyond Epic
+## Project Goals: Differentiated Value Beyond the EHR

-This project demonstrates how Databricks can extend beyond Epic’s reporting by delivering a Lakehouse-based claims pipeline that is:
+This project demonstrates how Databricks can extend impact beyond individual data sources by delivering a Lakehouse-based claims pipeline that is:

 1. **Integrated**
-   - Unify Epic denial/correspondence records with raw clearinghouse 277CA (acknowledgments) and 835 (remittance advice) feeds.
+   - Unify EHR denial/correspondence records with raw clearinghouse 277CA (acknowledgments) and 835 (remittance advice) feeds.
    - Reconcile mismatches faster than built-in EHR logic.

 2. **Predictive**